dnsimple/dnsimple-support/content/articles/what-is-ssl-certificate-chain.markdown

     This is not possible.
 The only way to shorten a chain is to promote an intermediate certificate to root.
 Ideally, you should promote the certificate that represents your Certificate Authority, in this way the chain will consist in just two certificates.

-    However, root certificates are packaged with the browser software and the list cannot be altered if not from the browser maintainers.
+    Root certificates are packaged with the browser software and the list cannot be altered if not from the browser maintainers.
 </div>